 Table~\ref{tab: simulation} reports the simulation results across the propensity score and treatment effect settings.
-Across the simulation scenarios, the coverage rate of the proposed propensity score propagation framework consistently exceeds the nominal 95\% coverage level, whereas all conventional approaches exhibit substantial under-coverage.
-The plug-in approach systematically falls well below the nominal 95\% coverage level (achieving only 57\%-74\% coverage), due to treating estimated propensity scores as fixed and known, which induces finite-sample bias and leads to a substantial underestimation of uncertainty.
-The matching-based approach also suffers from severe under-coverage (achieving only 2\%-30\% coverage), largely due to estimation bias arising from violations of the post-matching uniform-propensity assumption and the dependence of matched sets on the treatment assignment.
+Across the simulation scenarios, the coverage rate of the proposed propensity score propagation framework attains at least the nominal 95\% coverage rate, whereas all conventional approaches exhibit substantial under-coverage.
+The plug-in approach systematically falls well below the nominal 95\% coverage rate (achieving only 57\%--74\% coverage), due to treating estimated propensity scores as fixed and known, which induces finite-sample bias and leads to a substantial underestimation of uncertainty.
+The matching-based approaches also suffer from severe under-coverage (achieving only 2\%--30\% coverage), largely due to residual bias arising from inexact matching on covariates; see Remark~\ref{rem: matching} and Appendix B.1 for details.
 In contrast, our framework maintains valid coverage across all simulation scenarios, demonstrating that the regeneration-and-union procedure effectively propagates uncertainty from the propensity score estimation step and restores inference validity.
-Although the resulting confidence sets obtained via the propensity score propagation framework are necessarily wider (since they account for both layers of uncertainty without requiring any distributional or modeling assumptions on outcome data), their lengths remain practical, with CI length ratios typically between 1.3 and 1.6 relative to the oracle confidence interval $\mathcal{C}_{1-\alpha}^{\text{oracle}}$ (i.e., the unachievable benchmark confidence interval based on true propensity scores).
+Although the resulting confidence intervals obtained via the propensity score propagation framework are necessarily wider (since they account for both layers of uncertainty without requiring any distributional or modeling assumptions on outcome data), their lengths remain practical, with confidence interval length ratios typically between 1.3 and 1.6 relative to the oracle confidence interval $\mathcal{C}_{1-\alpha}^{\text{oracle}}$ (i.e., the unachievable benchmark confidence interval based on true propensity scores).